Pigeon River Fish & Wildlife Area

-Pigeon River Fish & Wildlife Area is dedicated to providing quality hunting and fishing opportunities while maintaining 11,794 acres of land, 529 acres of lakes and impoundments and 17 miles of free flowing river.
+Pigeon River Fish & Wildlife Area is dedicated to providing quality outdoor recreational opportunities while maintaining 11,794 acres of land, 529 acres of lakes and impoundments and 17 miles of free flowing river.

-- Property has 17 miles of river, 266 acres of lakes, 263 acres of impoundments and 356 acres of restored open water wetlands.
+- Pigeon River FWA has 17 miles of river, 266 acres of lakes, 263 acres of impoundments, and 356 acres of restored open-water wetlands.

 - Most fishing areas and portions of the Pigeon River are closed during waterfowl seasons.
 Ask at office for restrictions.

-- Primary species include catfish, crappie, bluegill, northern pike, smallmouth bass, redear, largemouth bass, rough fish, trout and yellow perch.
+- Primary species include catfish, crappie, bluegill, Northern pike, smallmouth bass, redear, largemouth bass, trout, and yellow perch.

 - Boats with electric motors are allowed on lakes and ponds.
 See map for boat ramp locations.

-- Shoreline fishing is available on Beaver Dam Lake, Stayner Lake, Little Stayner Lake, Troxel, Mongo, Nasby and Ontario millponds, Massassauga Marsh, East Pool, Rainbow Pit and Catfish Pond.
+- Shoreline fishing is available on Beaver Dam Lake, Stayner Lake, and Little Stayner Lake; Troxel, Mongo, Nasby and Ontario millponds; and Massasauga Marsh, East Pool, Rainbow Pit and Catfish Pond.